-British medal suggesting the attack on SS Lusitania was planned SS LUSITANIA On 7 May 1915 the passenger ship SS Lusitania was sunk off the coast of Ireland by German torpedoes because the ship was suspected of carrying munitions.
-The ship was bound from New York, USA, to Liverpool, England.
-Three-quarters of the passengers drowned, including 128 US citizens.
-Their death did much to turn the US public against Germany and towards the Allies.
+British medal suggesting the attack on SS Lusitania was planned SS LUSITANIA ON May 7, 1915, the passenger ship SS Lusitania was sunk off the coast of Ireland by German torpedoes because the ship was suspected of carrying munitions.
+The ship was bound from New York to Liverpool, England.
+Three quarters of the passengers drowned, including 128 US citizens.
+Their deaths did much to turn the US public against Germany and toward the Allies.

 GUN FIRE

-The US First Army saw its first major action on 12-16 September 1918 at St Mihiel, south of Verdun, France, as part of a combined Allied attack against German lines.
-Here an artillery crew fires a 75-mm (2.9-in) field gun as a spent shell-case flies through the air.
+The US First Army saw its first major action on September 12-16, 1918 in St. Mihiel, south of Verdun, France, as part of a combined Allied attack against German lines.
+Here, an artillery crew fires a 2.9-in (75-mm) field gun as a spent shell casing flies through the air.

-FOR HEROISM Instituted by

-Presidential Order in 1918, the Distinguished Service Cross was awarded for extreme heroism against an armed enemy.
+FOR HEROISM Instituted by Presidential Order in 1918, the Distinguished Service Cross was awarded to someone for extreme heroism against an armed enemy.

-Securing strap for pack contents 、
+Securing strap for pack contents

-M1905 | Springfield bayonet
+M1905 Springfield bayonet

 Entrenching tool /

-Blanket or / greatcoat roll /
+Blanket or greatcoat roll /

-Assembled kit, US Infantry Equipment Haversack
+> Assembled pack, US Infantry Equipment

+Haversack

-KEEPING IN TOUCH Like their colleagues in other armies, many US soldiers had hardly left their home town or state before, and few had ever travelled abroad.
-Stationed in France, in a country where they could not speak the language, many became deeply homesick.
-They wrote often to their family and friends, and waited for letters, postcards, and food parcels in return.
+KEEPING IN TOUCH Many US soldiers had never even left their hometown or state before, and few had ever traveled abroad.
+Stationed in France, in a country where they could not speak the language, many became very homesick.
+They wrote letters to their families and friends, and received letters, postcards, and food packages in return.

-Air tubes

-TO THE RESCUE A gas attack or a shell burst near a mine tunnel entrance could fill the mine with fumes, suffocating the men working inside.
-This German breathing apparatus was kept on standby for use by rescue parties.

-Under enemy lines

-FOR MUCH OF the war on the Western Front, the two sides faced each other in rows of heavily fortified trenches.
-These massive defences were very difficult to overcome, so engineers found ways of undermining them.
-The British army recruited coal miners and "clay-kickers", who used to dig tunnels for London Underground.
+Under enemy lines FOR MUCH OF the war on the Western Front, the two sides faced each other in rows of heavily fortified trenches.
+These massive defenses were very difficult to overcome, so engineers found ways of undermining them.
+The British army recruited coal miners and "clay kickers," who used to dig tunnels for the London subway system.
 The Germans had their own miners.
 Both excavated tunnels and mines deep under enemy lines and packed them with explosives, ready to be detonated when an attack began.
-Counter-mines were also dug to cut into and destroy enemy mines

-before they could be finished.
+Countermines were also dug to cut into and destroy enemy mines before they could be finished.
 The opposing miners sometimes met and fought in underground battles.
-Vast mines were exploded by the British at the Battle of the Somme on 1 July 1916, but their most effective use was under Messines Ridge at the start of the Battle of Passchendaele.

-SAPPERS AT WORK

-British artist David Bomberg's painting shows members of the Royal Engineers, known as sappers, digging and reinforcing an underground trench.
+Vast mines were exploded by the British at the Battle of the Somme on July 1, 1916, but their most effective use was under Messines Ridge at the start of the Battle of Passchendaele.
+SAPPERS AT WORK British artist David Bomberg's painting shows members of the Royal Engineers, known as sappers, digging and reinforcing an underground trench.
 Sappers ensured that trenches and tunnels were properly constructed and did not collapse.

-Headpiece Straps to hold mouthpiece
+Straps to hold mouthpiece in place

-in place Nose clip
+Nose clip

 Air tube

-Breathing bag was carried on chest Air from oxygen cylinders carried on the back entered the breathing bag through this valve OXYGEN RELIEF This British breathing apparatus is similar to the German equipment on the left.
+Breathing bag was carried on chest

+Air from oxygen cylinders carried on the back entered the breathing bag through this valve

+OXYGEN RELIEF This British breathing apparatus is similar to the German equipment on the left.
 Compressed oxygen contained in the breathing bags was released through the air tubes to help the miner breathe.

-Background picture: One of many British mines explodes under German lines at the Battle of the Somme, 1 July 1916
+Background picture: One of many British mines explodes under German lines at the Battle of the Somme, July 1, 1916.